SamStudio8/samstudio8.github.io.off/_posts/2015-04-22-the-story-so-far-p2.md

 and secondly that `H`, `I` and `-` are all valid quality score characters and so `W` is the only character preventing further accidental matches to quality strings.

 * * *

-There's two main issues of size here:
-* Jobs that are large because the inputs are large,
-* Jobs that are large because the inputs are tiny but there are thousands of them...

-* * *

 # tl;dr